 Inclement weather is always a possibility and such weather may result in delayed, abbreviated or cancelled games.
-The tournament committee will attempt to reschedule games to insure that each team will play a full schedule for the tournament.
+The tournament committee will attempt to reschedule games to ensure that each team will play a full schedule for the tournament.
 Games may be shortened or postponed or scheduled at a different site in order to meet this goal.
 A game may be considered complete if the first half has concluded.
 For games cancelled or where the first half is not completed, the game may be scored as a “3-3” tie and each team awarded one point.
-US Soccer rules prohibit playing more than two games per day and our city permit does not include use of the fields on Monday.
+US Soccer rules prohibit playing more than two games per day and our city permit does not include use of the fields on Monday, Memorial Day.
 Tournament Directors, Site Coordinators and Referees have authority to suspend games due to inclement weather.

 In the event of tournament cancellation due to “force majeure” such as inclement weather or other unforeseen catastrophic events, there is no guarantee of a refund.
 In such a case the tournament is cancelled, either before any games are played or before all games can be completed, refunds will be made available to all teams requesting them.
 The amount of refund will be determined after subtracting the costs and obligations associated with organizing the event.
 A full refund would not be available due to these costs.

 The Charity Cup may place photos on its website showing events taking place during the tournament.
 By participating in this tournament, the Dublin Charity Cup may use photos or videos taken of games and surrounding activities for publicity purposes.
 Your participation indicates permission to do so.

 Refunds will generally not be made to any team who has submitted an application and been notified by the committee that said team has been accepted to the tournament.
 Exceptions to this will be made on a case-by-case basis and determined by the tournament committee.

 No Alcohol – No Pets – No Bikes – No Soliciting – No Cigars, as a courtesy to everyone.